nene/prettier-plugin-sql-cst/README.md

 - CREATE / DROP / ALTER TABLE
 - CREATE / DROP VIEW
 - CREATE / DROP INDEX

-Unlike Prettier for JavaScript, this plugin currently preserves all the syntax elements.
-For example it does not add/remove paratheses or modify the case of keywords (by default).
-It only manipulates whitespace.

-This will likely change in the future, with the goal of being more opinionated.
-Some possibilities:

-- capitalize all keywords
-- ensure all alias definitions use the `AS` keyword.
-- ensure consistent use of quotes (e.g. always quote keywords)
-- eliminate redundant parenthesis.

-The exact formatting style is also very much still in flux.
-The overall goal is to have no options to configure different styles, but rather to develop one opinionated style of formatting SQL.

 [prettier]: https://prettier.io/
 [printWidth]: https://prettier.io/docs/en/options.html#print-width